Andrei Kozitsyn

-Andrei Anatolyevich Kozitsyn (born 1960) is a Russian billionaire, former (until July 19, 2022) CEO of Ural Mining and Metallurgical Company (UMMC), Russia's leading zinc miner and second-biggest copper producer.
+Andrei Anatolyevich Kozitsyn (born 1960) is a Russian billionaire, former (until 19 July 2022) CEO of Ural Mining and Metallurgical Company (UMMC), Russia's leading zinc miner and second-biggest copper producer.
 Kozitsyn also has stakes in UMMC-agro, an agricultural business, European Media Group.
 Kozitsyn also founded Top Motorcycles Ekaterinburg LLC and Intellect LLC building company, both in April 2021, as well as Healthy Food Factory LLC in August of the same year.

 Early life

 Kozitsyn grew up in Verkhnyaya Pyshma in the Urals.
-Kozitsyn has a bachelor's degree in metallurgy from the Ural Polytechnic Institute.
+Kozitsyn has a master's degree in engineering from Ural Polytechnic Institute.

 Career

 Kozitsyn began his professional career as a mechanic at Uralelectromed, where he eventually served as General Director from 1995 to 2002.
 Uralelectromed is now the main factory of UMMC.